therevoman/docker-postfix/README.md

 > `/etc/postfix/main.cf` using `hash` and `btree` must be changed to a supported alternative.
 See the
 > [Postfix lookup table documentation](http://www.postfix.org/DATABASE_README.html) for more information.

-While this should affect most of the users (`/etc/postfix/main.cf` is managed by this image), there might be use cases where people have their own configuration which relies on `hash` and `btree` databases.
+While this should not affect most of the users (`/etc/postfix/main.cf` is managed by this image), there might be use cases where people have their own configuration which relies on `hash` and `btree` databases.
 To avoid braking live systems, the version of this image has been updated to `v3.0.0.`.